 Co-branding involves strategic alliances in which two (or more) brands unite to reach common goals and achieve short-term sales objectives.
-Whether its a co-brand on a single campaign, product or a long term partnership these partnerships mean sharing in the reward, whether that’s leads, awareness, new customers or just brand building.
-By leveraging each other resources you both get to maximise the results through engaging content that both of your audiences will love.
+Whether it’s a co-brand on a single campaign, product or long term partnership, these partnerships mean sharing in the reward, whether that’s leads, awareness, new customers or just brand building.
+By leveraging each other resources, you both get to maximise the results through engaging content that both of your audiences will love.

 Co-branding allows both partners to get more bang for both your bucks.

 Who should we Co-Brand with?

 To pull off a successful co-branding exercise, you’ll need to align with a brand or individual that makes sense for your brand and also share have the same long term vision and values.
-You obviously don’t want to partner Shell if you’re Patagonia.
+You obviously don’t want to partner with Shell if you’re Patagonia.
 Because you can confuse consumers unless the link between the two brands is immediately obvious, sensible, and easy to understand.

 A great example of a co-branding partnership is GoPro & Red Bull together they “Celebrate the human experience through great storytelling”.
 Both portray a very specific lifestyle filled with action, adventure, taking this to the edge, and being fearless.
 Their shared values have made them a perfect fit for a partnership.

 GoPro doesn’t just sell portable cameras, and Red Bull doesn’t just sell energy drinks.
 Instead, both have established themselves as lifestyle brands.
 With a co-brand of products and events, again must importantly each brand benefits from the perceived endorsement of the other.